Skip to main content

 jenkins-operator-6c89d97d4f-r474w 1/1 Running 0 1m

-Create and submit a Kratix Resource Request
+Create and submit a request for a Resource

 resource-request.yaml